josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 **The job is so much more than that**.
 There's endless judgment, communication, and discernment that goes into the work.
 (And it feels like we all knew that, not so long ago.)

 It's evaluating different approaches and weighing tradeoffs.
-It's talking to the right people on five different teams to make everyone's in alignment.
+It's talking to the right people on five different teams to make sure everyone's in alignment.
 It's figuring out if what you're building is actually the right implementation of the right solution.
 It's _design_.
 And no matter how fast you can churn out code, _you can't skip past that part_.

 Even if you take the rosy view that making the code part faster simply clears room for more of everything else: I doubt it actually works that way in practice.
 Even if you eliminate 100% of the coding, there's little reason to think productivity increases significantly as a result.
 We can all only give so much in a day, and replacing one mentally taxing activity for another doesn't actually raise that ceiling much at all.